vincebrannon/gitops/README.md

 * Create a local cluster with 2 downstreams.
 * Prepare 2 GIT repositories.
-  * one called gitops repo to deploy the differant *gitRepo*
+  * one called gitops repo to deploy the different *gitRepo*
   * one called fleet-apps for the *fleet.yaml* applications source, you can off course use one GIT repository per application as well.
 Here I used the same one and filter the apps with the ***path*** *key/values*

 * In the gitops GIT repository, you define the applications gitRepo[s] and filter the cluster(s) target(s)